taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 Each SNode is associated with its own memory allocator.
 These allocators are stored in an array, [`node_allocators`](https://github.com/taichi-dev/taichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/taichi/runtime/llvm/runtime.cpp#L562).

 The allocator is of type [`NodeManager`](https://github.com/taichi-dev/taichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/taichi/runtime/llvm/runtime.cpp#L619).
-It contains [three linked lists](https://github.com/taichi-dev/taichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/taichi/runtime/llvm/runtime.cpp#L627):
+It contains [three linked lists of type `ListManager`](https://github.com/taichi-dev/taichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/taichi/runtime/llvm/runtime.cpp#L627):

 * `data_list`: A list of fixed-sized memory chunks.
 Each chunk can store `chunk_num_elements` SNode cells.
 The aforementioned SNode chunks are from this list.
 * `free_list`: Indices of the free SNode cells.
 Each node in this list is an `int32_t` (or [`list_data_type`](https://github.com/taichi-dev/taichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/taichi/runtime/llvm/runtime.cpp#L630)).
 When allocating, the runtime will first try to reuse a cell in the free list if there is one available, before requesting extra space from the memory allocator.
 (More details below.)